-While gamers looking for the highest throughput possible might want to take a look at our gaming-specific recommendation (see below) and those with larger homes (over 2,500 square feet) should consider a mesh option, the TP-Link AX6000 strikes an excellent balance of performance for price for users that want a future-proof network solution.
+Gamers looking for the highest throughput possible might want to take a look at our gaming-specific recommendation (see below) and those with larger homes (over 2,500 square feet) should consider a mesh option, but the TP-Link AX50 manages to make Wi-Fi 6 accessible without sacrificing anything that will impact the majority of users.

-While not everyone is probably ready to jump on the Wi-Fi 6 bandwagon just yet, gamers are one category of buyers that can’t wait to take advantage of the speed and latency advantages available via a Wi-Fi 6 router.
+While the best Wi-Fi routers don't need to support Wi-Fi 6 just yet, gamers are one category of buyers that can’t wait to take advantage of the speed and latency advantages available via a Wi-Fi 6 router.
 Asus was early on the market with the ROG Rapture GT-AX11000 and it remains one of the best Wi-Fi 6 routers you can buy.

 The tri-band design can deliver up to 10.8Gbps over its dual 5.0GHz and single 2.4Ghz channels.
 The eight antennas can be rotated to optimize the signal depending on the layout of your home and placement of the router (they are replaceable if you want to upgrade them later).
 The Asus ROG Rapture GT-AX11000 is definitely not shy about being a gaming router, with its RGB lighting and a bold angular design.